fenago/intro-ruby/lab_guides/Lab_4.md

 reference\" in Google to learn more about variable scope and passing arguments to methods.

-Understanding variable scope is important to consider as each new concept of Ruby is learned.
-Variable scope will depend on the context.
-We will learn more about variable scope in the next lab, *Lab 5, Object-Oriented Programming with Ruby*.

 Optional Parentheses and Code Style
 -----------------------------------